galvy0/vault35_alpha/README.md

 ![Layouts](https://github.com/galvy0/vault35_alpha/blob/main/images/vault35_alpha_layout.png)

 ### Middle Column Options
-There are three options to fill in the space in the middle column: 1) two normal keys, 2) OLED, and 3) trackpoint module.
+There are four options to fill in the space in the middle column: 1) two normal switches, 2) two encoders (or a combination of encoders and normal switches), 3) an OLED, and 4) a trackpoint module.

 #### OLED
 [WIP]